Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Introduction

-To the best of our knowledge, this paper is {\bf the largest study yet conducted}, {\bf using the most recent data}, for predicting multiple health indicators of open-source projects.
+This paper makes extensive use of recent data to predict the values of multiple health indicators of open-source projects.
 Looking at prior work that studied multiple health indicators, two closely comparable studies to this paper are {\em Healthy or not: A way to predict ecosystem health in GitHub} by Liao et al.~\cite{liao2019healthy} and{ \em A Large Scale Study of Long-Time Contributor Prediction for GitHub Projects} by Bao et al.~\cite{bao2019large}.
-Those papers studied 52 and 917 projects, respectively, while we explore 1,628 projects.
-Further, much of our data is current (we predict for April 2020 values) while much prior work uses project data that is years to decades old~\cite{sarro2016multi}.
+These papers studied project developing activities on hundreds of projects.
+On the basis of their work, we would like to take a further step, to explore more.
+In our study, we explore 1,159 projects, much of our data is current (as of April 2020) while some prior works use project data that is years to decades old~\cite{sarro2016multi}.

-We also {\bf look at more kinds of indicators} than those seen in prior papers.
-For example, the goal of the Bao et al. paper~\cite{bao2019large}. is to predict if a programmer will become a long term contributor to GitHub project.
-While this is certainly an important question, it is a question about {\em individuals} within a project.
+One unique aspect of this work, compared to prior work, is that we try to explore more kinds of indicators than those seen in prior papers.
+For example, the goal of the Bao et al. paper~\cite{bao2019large} is to predict if a programmer will become a long term contributor to a GitHub project.
+While this is certainly an important question, it is all about {\em individuals} within a single project.
 The goal of our paper is to offer management advice at a {\em project level}.